Alistair MacLean: Producer

-In 1967 MacLean formed a partnership with Geoffrey Reeve and Lewis Jenkins to make films for MacLean to write and Reeves to direct.
-They planned to make a sequel to Guns of Navarone only to discover that Carl Foreman, producer of the original film, had registered the title After Navarone.
+In 1967, MacLean formed a partnership with Geoffrey Reeve and Lewis Jenkins to make films for MacLean to write and Reeves to direct.
+They planned to make a sequel to Guns of Navarone, only to discover that Carl Foreman, producer of the original film, had registered the title After Navarone.
 This led to a falling-out with Foreman, and a delay in the Navarone sequel.

 Maclean wrote a thriller about narcotics, Puppet on a Chain (1969), and Caravan to Vaccarès (1970).
 These books all began as screenplays for Kastner.
 Maclean said Puppet was "a change of style from the earlier books.
-If I went on writing the same stuff I'd be guying myself."
+If I went on writing the same stuff, I'd be guying myself."

-When Puppet on a Chain was made Maclean said "I've been connected with it for three years and its too much for me.
+When Puppet on a Chain was made, Maclean said, "I've been connected with it for three years and it's too much for me.
 All those entrepreneurs and promoters who aren't creative.
 All that time wasted."

 "There is nobody to touch him," said Ian Chapman.
-"But he is a storyteller not a film man."
+"But he is a storyteller, not a film man."

-MacLean then wrote Bear Island (1971), the last of his first person narratives.
+MacLean then wrote Bear Island (1971), the last of his first-person narratives.

 MacLean moved to Switzerland in 1970 as a tax exile.
-That year he said "there's Harold Robbins, Agatha Christie, Georges Simenon and me."
+That year, he said, "there's Harold Robbins, Agatha Christie, Georges Simenon, and me."
 He added, "I'm a storyteller, that's all.
 There's no art in it, no mystique.
 It's a job like any other.
 The secret, if there is one, is speed.
 That's why there's so little sex in my books – it holds up the action."
 He said he enjoyed the plotting "but the rest is a pain."

 In 1970 MacLean, whose hero was Raymond Chandler, said "give me ten years, a few more books, and maybe, maybe I'll be half as good as Chandler."

 Kastner produced a film version of When Eight Bells Toll (1971), based on a script by MacLean, and Fear Is the Key (1972), adapted by another writer.
 Another producer made Puppet on a Chain (1971), directed by Reeves, from a script by MacLean.
 Neither performed particularly strongly at the box office.